-- Students must be TSI-compliant in both writing and reading. - International students who do not have a TOEFL score of 550 must enroll in ENGL 0301 or 0302 or ESQL 0301 or 0302.
+- Students must be TSI-compliant in both writing and reading. - International students who do not have a TOEFL score of 550 must enroll in ENGL 0301 or 0302 or ESOL 0301 or 0302.

-Textbook: Let's Talk A Pocket Rhetoric (Lunsford) print only w/ Inquizitive access.
-9780393427189 This bundle also allows students access to online Inquizitive resources, which will need to be accessed upon beginning the course.
+Textbook: Norton's Let's Talk - a Pocket Rhetoric (Lunsford), with The Seagull Book of Essays (Kelly)ISBN 9780393874396.
+This bundle also allows students access to online Inquizitive resources, which will need to be accessed upon beginning the course.

-Other supplies or necessary tools: Access to computer with printer and internet access

-Core Objectives addressed:
+Other supplies or necessary tools: Access to computer with printer and internet access Core Objectives addressed: